MuhraHussain/Employee-Compensation-Analysis/README.md

 WHERE JobTitle LIKE '%Manager%';
 ```

 ### Results and Findings

-**Salary Trends and Job Titles:**

   - Average Salaries: Identified the job titles with the highest and lowest average salaries, highlighting roles such as
-    [e.g.,   "Directors"] as top earners.
+    [e.g. "Directors"] as top earners.
   - Full-Time vs. Part-Time: Found that full-time employees earn significantly higher average salaries than part-time
     employees.

-**Compensation Insights:**

-  - Overtime Pay: Discovered that only [X]% of employees earn significant overtime pay, with a small subset earning over
-    $50,000 in overtime.
-  - Top Earners: Highlighted the 10 highest-paid employees, showing a concentration of high total pay in [specific
-    departments or roles].

-**Anomalies and Interesting Observations:**

   - Identified unusual cases where base pay was low but total pay was high, likely due to significant overtime or bonuses.
   - Observed employees with no overtime pay who still had above-average total compensation, possibly due to bonuses or other benefits.

 ### Recommendations

 **Optimize Compensation for Key Roles:**

   - High-paying roles like [e.g., "Directors"] contribute significantly to total payroll costs.
-Regular reviews of
-    compensation packages can ensure they align with industry standards and performance metrics.
+Regular reviews of compensation packages can ensure they align with industry standards and performance metrics.

 **Analyze High Overtime Costs:**

   - Employees earning over $50,000 in overtime pay may indicate workload imbalances or inefficiencies.
-Conduct workload
-    audits to optimize staffing and redistribute tasks to reduce dependency on overtime.
+Conduct workload audits to optimize staffing and redistribute tasks to reduce dependency on overtime.

 **Retain Top Talent:**

   - The top 10 highest-paid employees represent key personnel in the organization.
 Consider offering incentives, bonuses, or career advancement opportunities to retain these individuals.

 ### Key Focus Areas for Improvement